-The underwriters may also exercise their option to purchase up to an additional shares from us and the selling stockholders, at the public offering price, less the underwriting discount, for 30 days after the date of this prospectus.
+The underwriters may also exercise their option to purchase up to an additional 600,000 shares from us, at the public offering price, less the underwriting discount, for 30 days after the date of this prospectus.

 Neither the Securities and Exchange Commission nor any other regulatory body has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus.
 Any representation to the contrary is a criminal offense.